Murdalay/bem-core/common.docs/reference/reference.en.md

 ### Introduction

-**This document** is the BEMHTML reference book.
+**This document** is a BEMHTML reference book.

 This document describes:

 * the basic features of BEMHTML;
-* the syntax of BEMJSON input data and BEMHTML templates;
+* a syntax of BEMJSON input data and BEMHTML templates;
-* the input data processing sequence and HTML generation;
+* a input data processing sequence and HTML generation;
-* examples of typical problems solving by means of BEMHTML.
+* the examples of typical problems solving by means of BEMHTML.

 **The target audience of this document** is web-developers and HTML-coders who are using the [BEM-methodology](http://bem.info/method/).